 One thing to note, while executing the above command, the system will ask you to set and confirm a password for the MySQL root user.
 The password can (and should) be different than the droplet password.

-Thereafter, run this command for securing the database and locking the data securely.
+Once the MySQL server is installed, run this command to secure the database and lock the data securely.

 sudo mysql_secure_installation